Man suffers only because he takes seriously what the gods made for fun.Alan Watts

 With analogies from everyday life, Alan Watts manages to illustrate the supposed secret to true mastery of life according to Zen.
 He establishes a relatable ideal.
 We all know what it feels like to be unconsciously competent at something if only it’s riding a bike.
 The peculiarity of it is that we don’t seem to have too many problems achieving this state in the most ordinary aspects of our daily routine.
 If we follow this approach further, mastering life in its entirety would mean applying this principle to everything we do.

-LIfe in its entirety, however, is a much more complex or disorienting experience than going for a dance.
+Life in its entirety, however, is a much more complex or disorienting experience than going for a dance.
 The Observe Orient Decide Act (OODA) Loop is a fine example of our attempts to get on top of fast-paced decision-making in highly competitive environments.
-As Alan Watts suggests, what the exercise of mastering life comes down to is the notion of control.
+As Alan Watts suggests, the exercise of mastering life comes down to the notion of control.
 More precisely the dichotomy between being in control and being controlled.